 - In Donkey Kong 64, one of Chunky Kong's most powerful attacks is a giant belch that, in the form of a circular green shockwave, kills any enemy it hits, including some that can't be defeated in any other way.

-- Donkey Kong Country 3 also had a giant living barrel named Belcha as its first boss.
+- Donkey Kong Country 3: Dixie Kong's Double Trouble! had a giant living barrel named Belcha as its first boss.
 To defeat it you had to throw things into its mouth and make him burp himself off the edge of the level.